bluerobotics/bluerobotics.github.io/besc/index.md

 ##Safety

-When working with electricity, especially in water, always practice caution.
+<i class="fa fa-exclamation-triangle fa-fw fa-2x text-warning"></i> When working with electricity, especially in water, always practice caution.
 Always ensure that connections are secure and watertight.
 Keep your body away from spinning motors and propellers.

 ##Quick Start